bluekeyes/go-gitdiff/README.md

 patches every day, but the space of all possible patches is large, so there are likely undiscovered bugs.

+The parsing code has also had a modest amount of fuzz testing.
+I hope to continue this testing in the future.

 ## Why another git/unified diff parser?

 [Several][sourcegraph] [packages][sergi] with [similar][waigani]